SuperNova-Repo/CS3_Extensions/README.md

 and do not violate the provisions of the Digital Millennium Copyright Act (DMCA).
 The Content these extensions may access is not hosted by us or the Cloudstream 3 application but the websites they are browsing in their autonomous mode.
 It is sole responsibility of the user and his/her countries' or states' law.
+If you think they are violating any intellectual property then please contact the actual file hosts not the owners of this repository or the CloudStream 3 app. and do not violate the provisions of the Digital Millennium Copyright Act (DMCA).
+The Content these extensions may access is not hosted by us or the Cloudstream 3 application but the websites they are browsing in their autonomous mode.
+It is sole responsibility of the user and his/her countries' or states' law.
 If you think they are violating any intellectual property then please contact the actual file hosts not the owners of this repository or the CloudStream 3 app.